Corned beef: Polynesia

-East Asia
+China

-Hong Kong
+Pingyao beef (平遥牛肉) a specialty from Shanxi, dates back to the Ming dynasty.
+The beef is dry-rubbed with salt, then slowly braised.
+It became a tribute item to the imperial court during the Qing dynasty and remains a protected geographical indication product.

 Corned beef has also become a common dish in Hong Kong cuisine, though it has been heavily adapted in style and preparation to fit local tastes.
 It is often served with other "Western" fusion cuisine at cha chaan teng and other cheap restaurants catering to locals.